 - Last updated:

-Council offers you a number of convenient ways to pay your rates.
-You can also receive your rates notice by email.
+Council offers a number of convenient ways to pay your rates.

-You will need your reference number and the amount payable.
+You will need your reference number as shown on the rate notice and the amount payable.

 Credit card by phone